ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 #### Fun Fact:
 The original web application for the challenge was designed to have over hundreds of email addresses.
 The idea is to compare the "Find Instructors" results to the "Official Instructors" and grabbing only the emails of the "Official Instructors" (so it was not needed to check all of the emails if they are valid).
 The email addresses were lessened to around 40+ to make the challenge more simple and easier to solve.

-##### Send Spearphishing Link to the victim containing crafted payload (crafted payload shared will be limited to only acquire user.txt file)
+##### Send Spearphishing link to the victim containing crafted payload

+{: .box-warning}
+**Note:** Payload given here would be limited to acquiring the contents of the user.txt file via ICMP data exfiltration.

 Previously, it was found that **laughingman@rtv.local** is a valid target and a user that exist in the machine.